ElianCordoba/softwareontheroad/src/content/react-hooks.md

 # What are React hooks anyway?

-  When you work with React class components you can use state, that's why these components are also called stateful, also every class component has lifecycle methods like: `componentDidMount()`, `componentDidUpdate()`, and so on.
+  When you work with Reactjs class components you can use state, that's why these components are also called stateful, also every class component has lifecycle methods like: `componentDidMount()`, `componentDidUpdate()`, and so on.

   You can't use any of this in functional components.
   Functional components can’t use their own state and don’t have lifecycle methods.

   **Now with React hooks you can.**

-  React hooks allows us to take a React functional component and add state and lifecycle methods to it.
+  React hooks allows us to take a Reactjs functional component and add state and lifecycle methods to it.

   In simple words, React hooks are **special functions** to extend the capabilities of functional components and give them the possibility to have **lifecycle events** and **manage state.**